 The first question uses an abbreviation that not everyone might understand.
 For best practice, spell out everything and then add an abbreviation in parentheses for reference.
 The second question references selfies, which not all age groups might understand.
 For best practice, avoid slang and write out what you are actually asking, like “How many pictures of yourself do you take per day?”
 The less unclear the questions, the more accurate the response you will receive.

 If your survey is all about a customer’s experience on your website, don’t throw in a random question asking them about their favorite food.
+This is one of the common examples of flawed survey questions.
 Not only is the question out of context, but it’s completely random and irrelevant.
 If you want to know their favorite food so that you can offer a product related to it, give some background context before you include a random question in your survey.

 Now that you’ve seen examples of good and bad survey questions, you should know what to avoid when writing your next survey.
+Explore our infographic of_ Do’s & Don’ts_ below, to see more examples and gain even more insight about this topic.
 SurveyPlanet makes it easy to create your first survey.
-Upgrade to SurveyPlanet Pro for features including question branching, export tools and uploading images.
-Explore our beautiful themes, browse survey examples and other options when you log in or create an account.
+Upgrade to SurveyPlanet Pro for features including question branching, export tools, and uploading images.
+Check out our plans & pricing, and explore our beautiful themes, browse survey examples and other options when you log in or create an account.